REIMSMetropole/exemple_gouvernance_eng/proposal_fr.md

 *Note: Contributors can still directly open a pull request on the itowns/itowns repository.
 In this case, it is expected for the pull request to include the same informations as for a proposal issue.
 PRs submitted without proposal will not likely be prioritized by reviewers.*

-The Core Contributors are in charge of verifying the validity of the proposal :
+Les contributeurs principaux sont chargés de la vérification de l'opportunité et de la validité de la proposition :

-- adherence to processes, values and overall project direction
+- cohérence des process, valeurs et direction du projet
-- technical coherency with existing code base
+- cohérence technique avec le code existant
-- technical quality of the chosen solution.
+- qualité de la solution choisie
-- impact on the rest of the codebase.
+- impact sur le reste du code
-- non-regression
+- non-régression

 Expressions of non-validity of the proposal must be motivated and their rationale explained, with reference to the values, processes and documents of the project.